-The hazardous waste management contract includes the requirements of operating the mobile hazardous waste collection program for the City of Boise.
-The City pays for the personnel services and collection materials, but Ada County pays for disposal of the hazardous wastes collected at the mobile sites.
-The City of Boise maintains ten (10) sites - each site is open one day per month.
+The hazardous waste contractor also operates a mobile collection program and contracts with the outside cities for the personnel services and collection of materials but Ada County pays for disposal of the hazardous wastes collected at the mobile sites.

+The City of Boise maintains ten (11) sites - each site is open one day per month.
 The City of Meridian, through their franchise trash collection firm, maintains one (1) site that is open five days per month.
 The City of Eagle also participates in the program with quarterly collections.
 The City of Kuna, through their franchise trash collection firm, has quarterly collections.

 Located at the Landfill, Ada County's Household Hazardous Material Collection Facility accepts hazardous, potentially hazardous, or dangerous material from households in Ada County.
-Through a contract with a private firm specializing in hazardous material management (PSC Environmental Services), County residents may bring their household hazardous materials such as paints, pesticides, fertilizers, cleansers, solvents and automotive products (oils, anti-freeze, batteries, etc.) to the Facility at no charge.
+Through a contract with an outside contractor specializing in hazardous material management (PSC Environmental Services), County residents may bring their household hazardous materials such as paints, pesticides, fertilizers, cleansers, solvents and automotive products (oils, antifreeze, batteries, etc.) to the Facility at no charge.
 Conditionally exempt small quantity generators (commercial enterprises that generate less than 220 pounds of hazardous wastes per month) may qualify to use the Facility services at a nominal cost.

 During Fiscal Year 2010, more than 26,403 households participated in the collection program.

 The Facility at the Landfill is open to Ada County residents each Friday and Saturday.
 The Facility accepts conditionally exempt small quantity generator waste by appointment only.
 Supplementing Landfill collection activities are collection activities in the cities of Boise, Eagle, Meridian, and Kuna.

-MOBILE COLLECTION - AN INTEGRAL PART CITY OF BOISE
+MOBILE COLLECTION - AN INTEGRAL PART

+CITY OF BOISE

-collection sites in this last fiscal year.
+collection sites in fiscal year 2011.

 The City of Boise has been a long-time partner and supporter of the hazardous material collection program in Ada County.
 With the opening of Ada County's permanent facility, Boise City recognized an opportunity to provide a convenient service to its residents.
 Boise City purchased a van and equipped it for use as a mobile collection vehicle.
 Each week, the City visits various sites around the City.
-More than 9,306 city households took advantage of the CITY OF MERIDIAN Each Monday, residents in the Meridian area can take their household hazardous materials to the Meridian collection site.
+More than 27,694 city households took advantage of the

+CITY OF MERIDIAN

+Each Monday, residents in the Meridian area can take their household hazardous materials to the Meridian collection site.
 Through a cooperative agreement with the City of Boise, the City of Meridian is able to use the Boise's collection van for the monthly event.
-Almost 6,268 households took advantage of the Meridian collection site during Fiscal Year 2010.
+Almost 5,907 households took advantage of the Meridian collection site during Fiscal Year 2011.

 The Meridian event is rather unique in its design.
 Meridian's trash collection company, Sanitary Services Company (SSC) collects recyclable commodities at curbside.
-Revenue from the sales of the commodities pays for the collection event with any money left over going to the City.
+Revenue from the sales of the commodities pays for the collection event and any money left over goes to the City.
 The City has paid for playground equipment with the extra funds.

-CITY OF KUNA Another unique program happens within the City of Kuna.
-Each spring the City of Kuna promotes a week-long community clean up.
+CITY OF KUNA

+Another unique program happens within the City of Kuna.
+Each spring the City of Kuna promotes a weeklong community clean up.
 J&M Sanitation, the City's trash collection contractor, is a major contributor to the event by paying the hazardous waste firm to manage the household hazardous material collected during the last day of the event.
 The City of Kuna and J&M Sanitation also sponsor a quarterly household hazardous material collection.
-This fiscal year, 638 households participated in the household hazardous material collection events.
-CITY OF EAGLE Quarterly, the City of Eagle sponsors collection locations for household hazardous waste.
-Over 393 residents in the Eagle area dropped off material during these collections.
+This fiscal year, 598 households participated in the household hazardous material collection events.

+CITY OF EAGLE

+Quarterly, the City of Eagle sponsors collection locations for household hazardous waste.
+Over 491 residents in the Eagle area dropped off material during these collections.